 Air-to-water heat pumps are easy to install compared to for example ground-source pumps and do not have large space requirements.
-An installation typically takes 1,5-2 days with two workers in 2020.
+The total time requirement for dimensioning and installing a heat pump is estimated at 32-40 hours.
+The actual installation typically takes 1.5-2 days with two workers in 2020.

-The indoor unit is generally slightly larger than a standard cupboard ( $60 \times 60 \text{ cm}$ ), meaning it can fit into most utility rooms in place of the previous heating installation, but this can also pose an issue in houses with limited space, especially if the house is converting from a gas boiler which is generally smaller.
+The indoor unit is generally slightly larger than a standard cupboard (60 x 60 cm), meaning it can fit into most utility rooms in place of the previous heating installation, but this can also pose an issue in houses with limited space, especially if the house is converting from a gas boiler which is generally smaller.
 Furthermore, heat pump installations may require a buffer tank, further increasing the space requirement.

 The outside unit of the air-to-water heat pump can generate some noise.
 The past 10 years, technological development has greatly reduced the generated noise for example by increasing the size of the fan and decreasing its speed.
 New units today generate noise in the range 52-67 dB, where the cheaper units generally produce more noise.
 60 dB corresponds to a normal conversation while 50 dB corresponds to a quiet office.
 An increase of 6-10 dB is generally perceived as a doubling of the sound.
 Therefore, modern heat pumps generally have a noise generation which will not bother most people.
 However, incorrect installation can greatly increase the noise generation, for example if the piping is under-dimensioned.
-An under-dimensioned heat pump will also be perceived as producing more noise because it will operate close to maximum load more frequently.
+An underdimensioned heat pump will also be perceived as producing more noise because it will operate close to maximum load more frequently.